tassiovirginio/superseedr/agentic_plans/integrity_scheduler_plan_2026-03-03.md

 - No user-facing scheduler config section in `settings.toml`.
 - No separate background-read permit class for now.

+## Progress Update (March 5, 2026)

+### Implemented
+- Phases 1-3 are complete and releaseable.
+- App-owned integrity scheduler is in place with explicit scheduler time and bounded batch dispatch.
+- Manager probe API is batch-based (`ProbeFileBatch` / `FileProbeBatchResult`) and returns problem files only.
+- Availability is computed on completed full-manifest passes (partial clean batches do not clear unavailable state).
+- Transition-only availability logging is in place (unavailable/recovered).
+- Foreground read faults now trigger immediate scheduler recovery handling and same-download-path fanout probing.
+- In-flight probe batch lease timeout reclaim is in place (with epoch bump to ignore stale late results).
+- Small-manifest healthy cadence rule is in place (`file_count < 1000` uses `60s` healthy revisit).
+- `file_count` is now plumbed through `TorrentMetrics` so scheduler policy can use it.

+### Implemented But Out Of Original Phase Scope
+- Critical details panel in TUI now shows unavailable state with a live `Files Check` countdown.

+### Remaining
+- Phase 4: load-aware throttling (suppress/deprioritize healthy background probes under heavy foreground activity).
+- Phase 5: hash audit extension (`HashAuditBatch`, byte budgets, and scheduler policy for hash sampling).
+- Optional follow-up hardening: per-storage-root fairness and richer scheduler observability metrics.

 ## High-Level Design

 ### 1. Add a dedicated integrity scheduler module